andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

  ORDER BY a.attnum
 ```

-If we execute the Ruby expression one more time then only the query to fetch rows from the table will be executed.
+Upon executing the Ruby expression once more, only the query to retrieve
+rows from the table will be executed.

-### How to make the hidden queries visible
+### Making Hidden Queries Visible

-One of the simplest ways to see system SQL queries made by Rails, but
+One straightforward approach to view the system SQL queries performed by
-not the most transparent, it's a built in Rails mechanism of
+Rails, albeit not the most transparent one, is through the use of Rails'
-notifications.
+built-in notification mechanism.

-Rails publishes events for all the meaningful operations:
+Rails emits events for various significant operations, including:
 - calling a controller *action*,
 - rendering of a view or a *partial*
 - executing SQL queries
 - ...

-So for every system or user-initiated SQL query a corresponding event will be published.
+Hence, a corresponding event will be published for every SQL query
+initiated by Rails or the user.

-To see hidden SQL queris you need just to launch Rails console and subscribe on `sql.active_record` events in the following way:
+To make hidden SQL queries visible, all you need to do is to run Rails
+console and subscribe to `sql.active_record` events using the following
+approach:

 ```ruby
 ActiveSupport::Notifications.subscribe "sql.active_record" do |name, started, finished, unique_id, data|